 Now let’s talk about when to use retinol.

-Retinol should only be used once a day at night.
-Nighttime is when our bodies undergo repair and regeneration and this is when NEW collagen is produced.
+Retinol should only be used 3 times a week at night.
+Nighttime is when our bodies undergo repair and regeneration, and this is when NEW collagen is produced.
 Additionally, Retinol deteriorates under UV rays (sunshine) so night time application is important.
 Retinol can make your skin more sensitive to sunlight so even though you’re applying it at night, you must wear sunscreen to protect your skin from sunburn.

 When you follow these steps; buy an encapsulated formula, use once a day at night, and wear sunscreen most can safely use Retinol.